wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 In the public cloud model, you don’t own any hardware; your cloud vendor is responsible for purchasing and maintaining all hardware.
 The public cloud consists of all of the services and compute resources that you do not own yourself but that you use from your cloud provider.
 The provider is responsible for keeping everything running and adhering to Service-Level Agreements (SLAs).
 You pay for what you use, not for what you own.

 ### Private
-With a private cloud, you own all of the hardware or, at least, have complete control over it.
-The hardware that runs your services and houses your data is somewhere in your on-premises datacentre.
+With a private cloud, you own all the hardware or, at least, have complete control over it.
+The hardware that runs your services and houses your data is somewhere in your on-premises data centre.
 Of course, this complete control comes at a price: you must purchase and maintain everything.
 You pay for what you own, not for what you use.
 But, how do you set up a private cloud platform in a traditional on-premises datacentre.
 Fortunately, Azure provides a unique solution designed specifically to work in this environment: Azure Stack.
 In a nutshell, Azure Stack is your own private instance of Azure in a box that you can run in your on-premises datacentre.
 Private clouds are built, run, and used by a single organization, typically located on-premises.
 They provide greater control, customization, and data security but come with similar costs and resource limitations associated with traditional IT environments.
 ### Hybrid
 Environments that mix at least one private computing environment (traditional IT infrastructure or private cloud, including edge) with one or more public clouds are called hybrid clouds.
 They allow you to leverage the resources and services from different computing environments and choose which is the most optimal for the workloads.